nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 * Clinical items that are within a consultation topic that is linked to the problem

 References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised.
+References to consultations are not held in this field.
+They are held in the context field defined below.

 ### extension[problemSignificance] ###